roslyncode/clubwebsite/workshops/2020-21/css/readme/README.md

 ### Step 9: Using `<div>` with CSS

-Now if you want to change blocks of code withint the body, but they are not all contained within one element, you can select them by putting them inside a `<div>` element with a `class` or `id` attribute.
+Now if you want to change blocks of code within the body, but they are not all contained within one element, you can select them by putting them inside a `<div>` element with a `class` or `id` attribute.
 The `<div>` element allows you to define a section of code without affecting the HTML.